lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorial1/tutorial.rst

     # 2) System definition
     # 3) Settings
     # 4) Visualization
     # 5) Run

-.. admonition:: Optional: follow this tutorial using LAMMPS-GUI
+.. admonition:: If you are not using LAMMPS-GUI
     :class: gui

-    This tutorial can also be followed using LAMMPS graphical user interface (LAMMPS--GUI) :cite:`lammps_gui_docs`.
-    Select ``Start LAMMPS Tutorial 1`` from
-    the ``Tutorials`` menu of LAMMPS--GUI, and follow the instructions.
-This will select (or create, if needed) a folder, place the initial input file **initial.lmp** in it, and open the file in the LAMMPS--GUI Editor window.
+    All tutorials can be followed without using LAMMPS-GUI.
+To do so, create a new folder and add a file named **initial.lmp** inside it.
+Open the file in a text editor of your choice and copy the previous lines into it.

 Everything that appears after a hash symbol (#) is a comment and ignored by LAMMPS.
 These five categories are not required in every input script an do not